MslRobo/MslRobo/README.md

 I worked for a year at the student organization <a href="https://ionracing.no/">ION Racing</a> developing software for the team and the formula student car, with my main focus on front-end developing for the website
 <p></p>
-I'm also part-time employed as a Software Developer trainee at <a href="https://unisea.no/">Unisea AS</a> where I mainly work with front-end development using the angular framework, and sass in place of CSS.
-My work also includes some back-end in java with replacing deprecated code and writing essential back-end for some of my front-end implementations
+I'm also part-time employed as a Software Developer trainee at <a href="https://unisea.no/">Unisea AS</a>.<br/>
+My work here is mainly with front-end development using the angular framework, and sass in place of CSS.
+It also includes some back-end in java with replacing deprecated code and writing essential back-end for some of my front-end implementations.

 <h3 align="left">Awards</h3>
 I was awarded the <strong>Coder of the Year</strong> award by the